 Sports betting systems are completely and unequivocally legal.
 No federal or state laws exist to prohibit examples such as matched betting or progressive wagering.

-However, there are some betting systems that may be discouraged or frowned upon in some quarters.
+However, some betting systems may be discouraged or frowned upon in some quarters.
 Take the aforementioned Martingale System, which doubles your unit bet with every successive loss.
 While the goal here is to maximize the value of each win, it requires you to exhaust your bankroll relatively quickly and effectively chase losses aggressively.

 Of course, loss-chasing (either emotive or otherwise) is widely discouraged in sports betting, as it can make you wager outside your means and trigger mounting debts.
 So, despite its popularity (especially among well-resourced bettors and high rollers), the Martingale System is one of the most criticized betting techniques in existence.

 Other, less popular, betting systems are also lacking in merit and arguably a little one-dimensional.
-Take backing the second favorite in horse races, for example, which theoretically enable you to wager on relatively fancied runners at superior odds.
+Take backing the second favorite in horse races, for example, which theoretically enables you to wager on relatively fancied runners at superior odds.

 However, it’s never wise to pick winners based on just one factor or trend, even if it does achieve minimal success from time to time.
 Ideally, you should prioritize more in-depth and thoughtful betting systems that take a broader selection of factors into account.